IzuOvando/sdn_trucks_web_app/README.md

-This application is based on the first version of the SEDETA Tickets app, originally developed to manage material transport tickets.
-It represents an evolution toward a more generalized and modular version, designed to support multiple tenants.
+This application is based on the first version of the [SEDENA: Ticket Printer Web App](https://github.com/IzuOvando/ticket_printer_web_app).
+Originally it was developed to manage material transport tickets.
+It represents an evolution toward a more generalized and modular version.

 # Pre-requisites
 This project has interactions with many SaaS solutions (in specific from [Vercel](https://vercel.com/)) and other components, so at least for run this project is necessary to have: